KerbalStuff/KerbalStuff/api.md

 Changes to this API will happen occasionally and warning will be offered via an email sent to all registered modders on the website and on the forum thread.

+Please set your user agent to something that describes who you are and how to contact the person operating the service.

 ### Errors

 All requests that might fail include an `error` property in the response, which